 The sooner you can implement these design principles onto your blog, the sooner you will begin seeing more conversions and traffic.

 It's time to get going!
 Work with your team internally to come up with new designs that can tie in some of the items above and test how they do.
+Combine their work with SEO best practices and watch your traffic increase!

 If you think you still need some guidance as to what other areas of your website need improving, consider reaching out and talking to us about IMPACT’s Website Performance Mastery.
 Our team of website experts will work closely with your in-house team to develop a custom website strategy that fits your goals.